updated 11/18/2025

 NAfME Advocacy Resource Center

 To help you plan your teaching and support your music education advocacy efforts, NAfME (National Association for Music Education) offers the resources for funding, policy, and classroom instruction.
+The Grassroots Action Center has several campaigns you can join or resources to use to advocate for federal and state arts education policy.

 Title II, Part A

 Title II, Part A – Supporting Effective Instruction State Grant Program – is the most significant source of federal funding supporting professional learning for educators and leaders at the school, district and state levels.
+Authorized under the Elementary and Secondary Education Act, Title II is designed, among other things, to provide all students with greater access to effective educators.
+Learn more about state allocation of these funds and how to take action to spread awareness about Title II.

 Title IV, Part A

 Title IV, Part A is part of the federal Every Student Succeeds Act, designed to ensure that districts have access to programs that foster safe and healthy students, provide students with a well-rounded education, and increase the effective use of technology in our nation’s schools.
+A well-rounded education includes arts education (music, visual arts, dance, drama, media arts, etc.) for children of all grade levels kindergarten through 12th grade.
+Learn more about this grant program and resources to use to advocate for more Title IV funding.